-The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purpose of the Act.
+of the Act.
 The Exchange notes that the proposed rule change will facilitate the listing and trading of an additional type of Managed Fund Shares that will enhance competition among market participants, to the benefit of investors and the marketplace.

-5. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants or Others proposed rule change.
+5. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants or Others

-The Exchange has neither solicited nor received written comments on the
+The Exchange has neither solicited nor received written comments on the proposed rule change.